abapGit/docs.abapgit.org/docs/collections/_development/adding-icons.md

 order: 50
 ---

-abapGit uses SIL and MIT licensed fonts, they are included in the distribution as a MIME object.
+abapGit uses SIL and MIT-licensed fonts, they are included in the distribution as a MIME object.
 This includes MIME objects:

 - ZABAPGIT_ICON_FONT - font in WOFF format containing the custom icon set.
-WOFF is used due to compatibility, SAP GUI for Windows reuse IE (11)
+WOFF is used due to compatibility, SAP GUI for Windows reusing Internet Explorer control (IE 11)
 - ZABAPGIT_ICON_FONT_CSS - CSS icon map

 To add an icon to the icon set follow the next procedure: